+A. GOODWILL AS EXCESS PURCHASE PRICE.
 Financial Accounting Standards Board Opinion No. 16, Business Combinations 316 (1970) says: "[T]he excess of the cost of the acquired company over the sum of the amounts assigned to identifiable assets acquired less liabilities assumed should be recorded as goodwill."
-FASB's Financial Accounting Statement 142 defines goodwill in its Glossary as "[t]he excess cost of an acquired entity over the net of the amounts assigned to assets acquired and liabilities assumed."
-FASB's June 30, 2005 Exposure Draft of the replacement to FAS 141 proposes to revise the FAS 142 Glossary definition of goodwill to read: "Goodwill: Future economic benefits arising from assets that are not individually identified and separately recognized."
-Exposure Draft, p.
-172. FAS 142, ¶ 21, provides that "[t]he implied fair value of goodwill shall be determined in the same manner as the amount of goodwill recognized in a business combination is determined.
+In 2001, the Financial Accounting Standards Board (FASB) issued Financial Accounting Statement 142, which defines goodwill in its Glossary as "[t]he excess cost of an acquired entity over the net of the amounts assigned to assets acquired and liabilities assumed."
+FAS 142, ¶21 provides that "[t]he implied fair value of goodwill shall be determined in the same manner as the amount of goodwill recognized in a business combination is determined.
 That is, an entity shall allocate the fair value of a reporting unit to all of the assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the price paid to acquire the reporting unit.
 The excess of the fair value of a reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill."